CoinCheung/gdGPT/README.md

 ```yml
 use_grad_ckpt: true
 ```
 This will introduce more computation but can greatly reduce memory usage.
-It is a method of trading speed with memory, following are some experiment results of this trick (done with 8 v100 gpus):
+It is a method of trading speed with memory, here are some experiment results done with 8 v100 gpus:

 <table class="center" style="margin-left: auto; margin-right: auto"><tbody>
 <!-- START TABLE -->